An Ideal Husband (1999 film)

-Premise

-Sir Robert Chiltern is a successful government minister, well-off and with a loving wife.
-All this is threatened when Mrs. Cheveley appears in London with damning evidence of a past misdeed.
-Sir Robert turns to his friend Lord Goring, an apparently idle philanderer and the despair of his father, for help.
-Goring knows the lady of old and the plot to help his friend has unintended consequences.

-Plot summary
+Plot

-Rupert Everett plays Lord Arthur Goring, to whom Laura Chevely she was engaged before her marriage and who urges Robert to let his wife know about his own past indiscretion, even if it lowers her regard for her husband.
+Rupert Everett plays Lord Arthur Goring, to whom Laura Chevely was engaged before her marriage and who urges Robert to let his wife know about his own past indiscretion, even if it lowers her regard for her husband.

 Julianne Moore plays Mrs. Laura Cheveley, who tries to extort Sir Robert into supporting a canal scheme using incriminating letters and who makes a wager with Lord Goring to test his faith in Robert, with marriage as the forfeit.

 Jeremy Northam plays Sir Robert Chiltern, member of Parliament, who many years earlier wrote an incriminating letter that disclosed a cabinet secret—insider knowledge regarding the Suez Canal—to establish his fortune and career.

 Cate Blanchett plays Lady Gertrude Chiltern, who idolizes her husband and ironically expresses that a person who has performed a dishonorable act should be shunned.

 Minnie Driver plays Miss Mabel Chiltern, who along with Lord Goring, convinces Robert that Gertrude wrote her incriminating letter to him rather than having improperly appealed to Lord Goring.

 Lindsay Duncan plays malicious Lady Markby, who—aware of the animosity between them—reintroduces Mrs. Laura Cheveley to Lady Gertrude Chiltern, former schoolmates.

-Before the turn of the 20th century, at a fashionable park outing, malicious Lady Markby reintroduces Mrs. Laura Cheveley to Lady Gertrude Chiltern, who both knew each other at school.
+Before the turn of the 20th century, at a fashionable park outing, malicious Lady Markby reintroduces Mrs. Laura Cheveley to Lady Gertrude Chiltern, who knew each other at school.
 Laura fishes for an invitation to meet Gertrude’s husband, Sir Robert Chiltern, but Gertrude does not extend an invitation until Lady Markby suggests bringing her to that evening’s ball, making refusal ungracious.

-At the Chiltern’s lavish party, Laura tries to extort Sir Robert, a member of Parliament, into supporting a bill to provide government financing for what he considers to be a new fraudulent canal scheme.
+At the Chiltern’s lavish party, Laura tries to blackmail Sir Robert, a member of Parliament, into supporting a bill to provide government financing for what he considers to be a new fraudulent canal scheme.
 Laura has incriminating letters Robert wrote many years earlier that disclosed a cabinet secret—insider knowledge regarding the Suez Canal—to establish his fortune and career.
 He initially refuses but gives in to save his reputation.
 Before leaving the party, Laura tells Gertrude that her husband will support the canal scheme, which surprises the politician's wife.
 At the party, Laura reencounters Lord Arthur Goring, to whom she was engaged before her marriage, and with whom she is eager to reestablish a romantic relationship.
 Arthur reminds her that she ended their engagement for an affair with rich Baron Arnheim.
 Confronted by his wife about his change of position, Robert writes a letter to Laura, informing her that he will speak against the bill.